metal-crow/Dark-Souls-PvP-AI/README.md

     * usually tell how they attack by how long it's been since they last attacked

 ## TODO
-wog still ocasionally being iffy sometimes missing due to dead angling dragon breath not being dodged toggling not working healing ocasionally not working better velocity measure move away if casting fire surge when a weapon can poise break immediatly, do a more cautous back away attack style
+wog still ocasionally being iffy(STILL) sometimes missing due to dead angling dragon breath not being dodged toggling not working better velocity measure move away if casting fire surge when a weapon can poise break immediatly, do a more cautous back away attack style